adrianvaduva/design-patterns/README.md

 $ ./vendor/bin/phpunit
 ```

-Or for example if you want to test Adapter Pattern, run the commands below:
+Or for example if you want to debug or test Adapter Pattern, run the commands below:
 ```bash
 $ cd Structural/Adapter/Tests/
 $ php index.php